silviu-ax/pacmanPkgs/README.md

 # Arch-based Linux Package List Backup and Restore

-This repo is for my package list backup so that i can re-install all my package without remembering all of them.
-You can also use the command below to backup and re-install your package on new installation.

 ### To backup all of your currently installed package
 #### Backup package in official repository
 ```bash